Skip to content

 With a personal wheelchair budget, you would expect to have had:

-- a personalised assessment where you are supported to identify the health and well being outcomes you wish to achieve
+• a personalised assessment.
+You are supported to identify the health and well being outcomes you wish to achieve

-- a care plan which captures the health and well being outcomes identified, which may be part of any wider care plans you require for your care
+• a care plan.
+This captures any health and well being outcomes identified These may be part of any wider care plans you need for your care

-- care that is better integrated, meaning that different agencies work together to support your postural and mobility needs and achieve your health and well being outcomes
+• care that is better integrated.
+Different agencies working together to support your postural and mobility needs and achieve your health and well being outcomes

-- information provided upfront about the amount of money available in your personal wheelchair budget and the options available to you locally to use it
+• information provided upfront about the amount of money in your personal wheelchair budget and the local options to use it

 If this is the outcome, you pay the difference to an agreed supplier.
 The chair is the property of the NHS and you are responsible for maintenance and repairs.
 Not all WS will offer this option.